LiamDrew/Virt32/README.md

 # Virt32

-A 32-bit userspace virtual memory system designed to accelerate 32-bit to 64-bit address translations for the Universal Machine, a simple 32-bit virtual machine with a RISC-style instruction set.
+A 32-bit userspace virtual memory system designed to accelerate 32-bit to 64-bit address translations for the Universal Machine, a 32-bit virtual machine with a RISC-style instruction set.

 Created by Liam Drew, Hameedah Lawal, Milo Goldstein, Jason Miller, and Yoda Ermias.